7r33/Python_Projects-/README.md

 Contribute to this repo by submitting fun and exciting projects.

-Also, please help us in improving us code.
+Also, please help us in improving our code.

 ### We now have our own chat group click link bellow to join it.